Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?

-The noise flipping ratio is 20\%, 10\%, and 10\%, respectively.
-The detection performance of different data value measures is illustrated in Figure~\ref{fig:label}.
-We can see that the $K$NN Shapley value outperforms other baselines for all the three settings.
-Also, the Shapley value-based values, including ours, TMC-Shapley, and G-Shapley, are more effective than the LOO-based values.
+The noise flipping ratio is 10\% for this dataset.
+The performance of different data importance measures is illustrated in Fig.~\ref{fig:exp-1}.
+We examine the label of the training instances that have the lowest scores, and plot the change of the fraction of detected mislabeled data (in percentage) with the fraction of the checked training data (in percentage).
+We can see that \textit{the $K$NN-Shapley value} outperforms all other methods.
+Also, the Shapley value--based measures, including TMC-Shapley, G-Shapley, and our KNN-Shapley, are more effective than the LOO-based measures.